mesosphere/universe/docs/tutorial/GetStarted.md

   }
 ```

 To enable the forwarding to work reliably across task failures, we recommend co-locating the endpoints with the task.
-This way, if the task is restarted on another host and with different ports, Admin Router will pick up the new labels and update the routing.
-Note: Due to caching, there can be an up to 30-second delay before the new routing is working.
+This way, if the task is restarted on another host and with different ports, Admin Router will pick up the new labels and update the routing. **Note**: Due to caching, there can be an up to 30-second delay before the new routing is working.

 We recommend having only a single task setting these labels for a given service name.
 If multiple task instances have the same service name label, Admin Router will pick one of the task instances deterministically, but this might make debugging issues more difficult.